Don’t Leave It Up To Luck

-To check if your pet’s microchip is registered, you can use AAHA’s pet microchip lookup tool.
-This useful tool tells you if/where a microchip is registered.
-This registry tool is only for pet owners to determine if/where a microchip is registered; pet owners need to update information through the provider a pet’s chip is registered with.
+Check if your pet’s chip is registered by using AAHA’s pet microchip lookup tool.
+This useful tool tells you if/where a chip is registered.
+This registry tool is only for pet owners to determine if/where a chip is registered; pet owners need to update information through the provider a pet’s chip is registered with.

 Do microchips replace ID tags?

 Absolutely not.
 Microchips are great for permanent, tamper-proof identification, but nothing replaces a collar with up-to-date ID tags.
 If a pet is wearing a collar with tags when it’s lost, it’s often a very quick process to read the tag and contact the owner.
 Microchips must be scanned at a vet clinic, animal shelter, or other animal rescue resource like animal control.
 But if a pet is not wearing a collar and tags, or if the collar is lost or removed, then a microchip might be the only way the pet’s owner can be found.

 Can microchip companies see my pet’s location?

 Nope!
 Microchips are NOT GPS devices, meaning you cannot locate or track your pet with them.
 In fact, the chip doesn’t do anything unless it is scanned.
 When microchips are scanned, the 9, 10 or 15-digit identification number is the only thing that is read by the scanner.

 Can my personal information be found when my pet’s microchip is scanned?